w11k/rx-ninja/README.md

 **rx-ninja-subscribe-takeuntil**

-This rule triggers if `Observable#subscribe()` is called and then enforces that
+This rule triggers when `Observable#subscribe()` is called and then enforces that

 - `.pipe()` is called directly before `.subscribe()`
-- and that either `takeUntil()` or one of a specified terminator operator is called as the last pipe operator
+- and that either `takeUntil()` or one of a specified finalizer operators is called as the last pipe operator

+The rule can be limited to files with the specified suffix (`fileSuffix`).
+Angular users might set this to `.component.ts`.

 *Configuration:*

 ```
+"rx-ninja-subscribe-takeuntil": [
+    true,
+    {
+        "finalizer": [
+            "takeUntil",
-"rx-ninja-subscribe-takeuntil": [true, "takeUntil", "customOperator", "anotherOperator"]
+            "customOperator",
+            "anotherOperator"
+        ],
+        "fileSuffix": [
+            "-relevant.ts"
+        ]
+    }
+]
 ```